Our customer service is available from 08.00 to 12.00 and from 13.00 to 17.00 (national rate, according to your telephone operator).

 If you work for not less than 8 hours a week for an employer, you benefit from non-occupational accident insurance for a further 31 days after the end of the entitlement to at least a half-salary.
 This insurance can be extended for a further 6 months by taking out an agreed insurance which will cost you CHF 40.- per month or part thereof.

 You may delete the accident risk from the LAMal/KVG compulsory health insurance if you work for at least 8 hours a week for an employer.
-On the other hand it is useful to maintain your accident risk coverage under your supplemental LCA health insurance plan.
+On the other hand it is useful to maintain your accident risk coverage under your supplemental LCA/VVG health insurance plan (except if your employer has taken out supplemental insurance covering the same benefits).

 You are kindly requested to notify the insurer beforehand.
 That said, if there is no medical contra-indication and such travel does not delay the cure, it is perfectly possible to accept your request.
 The situation is more complex if treatment is required during your stay abroad.